gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 father picked up another and joined her in a simple round.

 When they finished, she went up to her room and slid under her quilt.
-She lay there for a moment looking---really looking---at her room for the first time she could remember.
+She lay there for a moment looking—really looking—at her room for the first time she could remember.
 A cage for a pet rat who had escaped and never been found, a picture of the great library in Gandan, the dozen books she actually owned, the wood-and-leather toys